 • we have no natural way of recognizing an incongruity between the incoming information and our unconscious thoughts;

-• our brain deletes some of the signals from incoming messages when they are discordant with what’s already there, without giving us the deletions to let us know what we missed (My book What?
-Did you really say what I think I heard?explains and corrects this problem.);
+• our brain deletes some of the signals from incoming messages when they are discordant with what we already accept as true, without telling us what we missed (My book What?
+Did you really say what I think I heard? explains and corrects this problem.);

 • our beliefs are so strong we react automatically without having enough detachment to notice;